Who are refugees?

 As a refugee, you can:

-- Receive limited health coverage under the Interim Federal Health Program
+- Receive limited health coverage under the Interim Federal Health Program, including some pre-departure medical services

 - Attend any high school in Ontario (Catholic or public)